-Consultation is being planned for late 2020.
+Consultation is being planned for 2021.
 This will include public meetings in Stewart Island and Marlborough.
 These meetings will be well publicised once dates and locations are decided.

 MPI will publish a discussion document, and written feedback will also be encouraged.
 All feedback will go to the governance group whose members will consider stakeholder feedback and the Technical Advisory Group's report, and make recommendations to MPI.

 Iwi and affected stakeholders will be notified once any decision has been made.